keras-team/keras-hub/tools/pretrained_tokenizers/README.md

 # Training WordPiece Vocabularies on Wikipedia

 This is unmaintained helper code for training the vocabularies on Wikipedia.
 It is advised to run these scripts on GCS.

-### Screens
-Use screens to continue the download even when the terminal is not open!
+Note: use either `screen` or `tmux` when running these commands remotely to avoiding killing long running scripts.

 ## Instructions
 The steps are listed below.
 You will need to run 1 and 2 for all wikipedia data